 Refer to the UTM TCard website for information on identification, documents required and the process to get your TCard.

 UTORid and Student Email

-Students who have accepted their U of T offer of admission will be able to obtain their UTORid right away.
+Students who have accepted their U of T offer of admission will be able to obtain their UTORid as of May 1, 2023.

 University Email Account

 Your UTORid is required to activate and access your University of Toronto email account.
 All university communication will be sent to this email address, so it is essential that you get into the practice of checking it regularly.
 Your email account will be activated at the same time that you activate your UTORid.

 Your permanent University of Toronto Student Card (TCard) is more than just a photo ID.
 It has many uses, both around campus and off-campus.
 Your TCard serves as:

 - an electronic key card controlling access to the Recreation, Athletics & Wellness Centre (RAWC), library and labs